AMDA Student Portal

 - 1800.0 clock hours completed for graduation

-- 450.0 clock hours per semester during each of the four semesters
+- 450.0 clock hours per term during each of the four terms

 - BFA Programs Graduation Requirements: